pmeeny/CI-MS2-BicepMusicFanSite/README.md

 4. Quiz: The quiz page asks 10 questions on the dj duo, with a timer, and displays the top score for the user for the browser session
 ## Scope
 ### User Stories Potential or Existing Customer
-- The user stories for the website user(a potential or existing customer) are described as follows:
+The user stories for the website user(a potential or existing customer) are described as follows:
-- As a website user the navigation bar is displayed on the Index, About, Events and Quiz pages for easy navigation with a logo
+- As a website user the navigation bar is displayed with a logo on the Index, About, Events and Quiz pages for easy navigation
-- As a website user I can access the djs spotify, facebook, twitter and instagram pages via a link
+- As a website user I can access the djs spotify, facebook, twitter and instagram pages via a link on the footer
+- As a website user I can access the About Page by clicking on a link on the index(homepage) page
+- As a website user I can access the Events Page by clicking on a link on the index(homepage) page
+- As a website user I can access the Quiz Page by clicking on a link on the index(homepage) page
-- As a website user I can sign-up the the BICEP mailing list
+- As a website user I can sign-up to the BICEP email list by clicking on a link on the index(homepage) page, entering my full name and email address and clicking the Submit button on the modal screen to Submit or Close to close the modal
-- As a website user I can view track listing, album cover and album information about Biceps two albums
+- As a website user I can view track listing, album cover image and album about Biceps two albums
+- As a website user I can view album information when I hover over an album image
 - As a website user I can listen to the dj's albums in spotify by clicking on a particular track
 - As a website user I can view the top tracks for the DJ duo
 - As a website user I can click on a top track and it will play a 30 second clip on a media player in the page
-- As a website user I can view upcoming events from ticketmaster with date, time, title, ticket and map information
+- As a website user I can view upcoming events from ticketmaster with date, time, title, ticket purchase information
+- As a website user I can click next and previous on the event pages and select a particular page, the events on that page will be displayed
-- As a website user I can click a buy tickets link on an event, and this will open up the event on the ticketmaster website
+- - As a website user I can click the Buy Tickets link for an event and it will open up the event in ticketmaster in a new tab
+- As a website user I can click on an event and view the event venue name and google map information As a website user if I enter in an incorrect url or page, I will be presented with a 404 page with consistent header and footer
 - As a website user I can take a quiz of 10 questions on the DJ duo
 - As a website user I can view a timer on the quiz
 - As a website user I can view my top score for the browser session
-- As a website user I can view the question number, and the correct and incorrect answer as I complete the question
+- As a website user I can view the question number, and the correct(green color) and incorrectly selected answer(red color) is displayed as I complete the question
 - As a website user I can view a summary of my answers for the quiz with the correct and incorrect answers displayed

 ### User Stories Website Owner